Privacy Policy

 How to exercise these rights

-Email [email protected] from the address associated with your account, or use the in-app Delete Account flow.
+Email [email protected] from the address associated with your account, or use the Delete Account control in your dashboard settings.
 We respond within 30 days for GDPR requests and 45 days for CCPA requests, extendable once where lawful.
 You may authorize an agent in writing to act on your behalf.

 Security